 Write the grammar lesson.

 Are you looking to ramp up every grammar lesson you write this coming school year?
-Every day in July (only a few days off!), I will chat about connecting grammar lessons to other key elements of an ELA class.
-Join this private Facebook group, and you will have access to all videos!
+I will chat about connecting grammar lessons to other key elements of an ELA class almost every day in my Facebook group, Grammar Gurus.

 I know that teachers get nervous about creating a grammar lesson, and the FB page is private so that we can be honest with each other about our struggles and questions.
 It is a no judgement zone, and I’d love to see you there!